flicstar/editing-codes/guide.md

 > [QUOTE](flow-and-sections/quote.md): Consider adding a quote here to support to your point.

-> [CRISP++](style-and-phrasing/crisp.md): Really concise and compelling.
+> [++CRISP](style-and-phrasing/crisp.md): Really concise and compelling.

 ### Link to the full list

 > Hey!
 Nice work on this case study.
-I used these [codes](codes.md) while I was editing.
+I used these [editing codes](codes.md) while I was reviewing your work.
 Let me know if you have any questions.